 380 sqft L-shaped wraparound with premium capped composite boards.
 L-shape adds framing complexity and increases waste to 12-15%.

-Skipping ledger board flashing
+Skipping ledger flashing

 Important Disclaimer